 This world equals two words – Black Friday – nothing’s changed.
 This is what I’m talking about with how immature, soulless, and fear-based collective society is.
 Look at the behavior: you have people fighting for toilet paper.
 Nothing’s changed since the idiocy of Black Friday.
 People need to look deeper, they’re not looking deep enough.
 They are looking at their go-no-where Facebook feeds.
 Get a life, stop scrolling, stop looking at everyone else’s lives, live your own life!

 Cryptic Rock – Absolutely.
-In a way you could say social media has becoming a major handicap for society.
+In a way you could say social media has become a major handicap for society.
 In many ways it is an anti-social network, people are not communicating on a human level anymore.

 Mina Caputo – Nope.
 It’s happening in the dating world, too.
 If you’re single you understand what I’m talking about.
 It can be pretty humorous.
 I can’t tell you how many dates I’ve walked out on.
 I always tell this story because it’s hilarious.
 I went out on this date with some guy, first time I met him we went out for pancakes.
 The guy could not stop touching his phone, looking at it, playing with it.
 I got up, stood up, and even though our food was there, he was still looking at his phone.
-I just couldn’t believe.
+I just couldn’t believe it.
 I was saying to myself, “I’m here dolled up and this piece of shit is making love to his phone?”
 I got up, put my hand on his shoulder and said, “Have a nice date with your phone, goodbye.”
-He still writes me a year and a half later asking for another chance.
+He still writes to me a year and a half later asking for another chance.

 It’s hilarious.
 I’m from the streets of New York, I’m in New York City all the time.
 I see tourists come in who probably spend thousands of dollars to come to the city, for what?
 To sit in a little park and the whole family is on their phone ignoring each other.
 It’s a fucking joke, it’s one big racket.
 Anyway, I’m done frowning down upon the ignorance of the world.